Baker leads Wagner against Manhattan after 22-point game - WTOP News

 BOTTOM LINE: Wagner visits Manhattan after Jaden Baker scored 22 points in Wagner’s 92-75 loss to the Georgetown Hoyas.

-The Jaspers have gone 1-0 in home games.
-Manhattan ranks seventh in the MAAC with 9.7 offensive rebounds per game led by Anthony Isaac averaging 1.8.
+The Jaspers are 1-0 on their home court.
+Manhattan allows 86.0 points and has been outscored by 4.2 points per game.

-The Seahawks are 0-5 on the road.
-Wagner ranks fourth in the NEC with 9.0 offensive rebounds per game led by Binael Basil averaging 2.8.
+The Seahawks are 0-5 in road games.
+Wagner has a 0-2 record in games decided by 3 points or fewer.

-Manhattan scores 81.8 points per game, 2.4 more points than the 79.4 Wagner allows.
-Wagner’s 41.9% shooting percentage from the field this season is 5.2 percentage points lower than Manhattan has given up to its opponents (47.1%).
+Manhattan makes 46.4% of its shots from the field this season, which is 2.3 percentage points higher than Wagner has allowed to its opponents (44.1%).
+Wagner’s 41.9% shooting percentage from the field this season is 5.2 percentage points lower than Manhattan has allowed to its opponents (47.1%).

-TOP PERFORMERS: Devin Dinkins is scoring 13.2 points per game with 1.7 rebounds and 3.2 assists for the Jaspers.
-Jaden Winston is averaging 13.0 points and 3.8 rebounds while shooting 44.9%.
+TOP PERFORMERS: Devin Dinkins is shooting 36.2% and averaging 13.2 points for the Jaspers.
+Terrance Jones is averaging 2.2 made 3-pointers.

-Nick Jones is shooting 41.5% and averaging 13.0 points for the Seahawks.
-Eduardo Placer is averaging 11.3 points.
+Eduardo Placer averages 2.8 made 3-pointers per game for the Seahawks, scoring 11.3 points while shooting 45.8% from beyond the arc.
+Nick Jones is averaging 13 points and 2.2 steals.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.